A communication skills blueprint to help leaders and managers engage, influence and inspire their people

 There’s nothing more de-motivating for staff than to see leaders say one thing and do another.
 The disconnect between words and deeds leads to a loss of respect and trust that is difficult to win back.

-It is managers’ communication confidence and competence that really makes the difference in successful employee engagement and internal communication activity.
-Up-skilling line managers is nearly always the single most important step companies can take to improve communication and engagement.
+It is managers’ communication confidence and competence that really makes the difference in successful engagement and internal communication activity.
+Up-skilling line managers is nearly always the single most important step companies can take to improve communication, drive up employee engagement and enhance employee experience.

 Of course, designing and rolling out training takes time and demands real commitment from the organisation.
-But it’s always worthwhile.
-In stark contrast to the story above, we recently trained over 100 communications ‘super users’ in our work to help HARTMANN build a world-class business.
+For example, we trained over 100 communications ‘super users’ in our work to help HARTMANN build a world-class business.

 Five essential communication skills

-Over the years, we’ve trained hundreds of leaders and managers in of the kinds of skills they need to become confident communicators.
+Over the years, we’ve delivered our communication skills workshops to hundreds of leaders and managers, helping them become confident communicators.
 We’ve done this in companies including AstraZeneca, Capital One, TetraPak and Virgin Media and have written a handy guide for busy managers on the topic.

 Through all of that work, we’ve isolated what we believe are the five essential skills of the confident communicator: